Moroccan Spiced Sweet Potato Soup

 Add frozen broccoli, cauliflower, mirepoix blend, garlic, salt, and pepper to the pot and cook for about 5-10 minutes, until the vegetables begin to soften.

-Add 1% milk and chicken stock to the pot and bring to a boil.
+Add 1% milk and the rest of the stock to the pot and bring to a boil.
 Once boiling, reduce to a simmer.

 Whisk the cornstarch slurry into the simmering soup.
 Simmer for about 15 minutes, until soup is desired thickness.

-Add cheese stir to combine until cheese has completely melted.
+Add the cheese.
+Stir to combine until cheese has completely melted.

 Remove soup from heat and let cool slightly before adding to blender.